spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/5-backup-restore.md

 ## For GCP Backup Location

-* GCP service account with ‘storage admin` role.
+* GCP service account with a `storage admin` role.

 * Pre-created bucket at the GCP object storage.

 # Backup Locations

 Creating the backup location is identical for both cluster and workspace backup.
 AWS S3 and other S3 compliant object stores such as MinIO and GCP Buckets are currently supported as backup locations.
-These locations can be configured and managed from the 'Settings' option under 'Project' and can be selected as a backup location while backing up any cluster in the project.
+These locations can be configured and managed under the **Project** > **Settings** option and can be selected as a backup location, while backing up any cluster in the project.

 ## Configure your Backup in AWS S3